AdobeDocs/adobeio-events/support/faq.md

 #### Where do I configure Analytics Triggers for I/O?

 Analytics Triggers are set up and managed via the Experience Cloud Activation UI.
-Once a Trigger has been created, it will appear in Adobe I/O Console under the available I/O Events list.
+Once a Trigger has been created, it will appear in the `Adobe Developer Console` under the available I/O Events list.

 #### What does an Analytics Triggers payload look like?